 Locations

 Filming also took place in Croatia, standing in for 'sixties East and West Berlin; scenes at Checkpoint Charlie in East Berlin were filmed in Rijeka in the country, while a location near Split in Croatia doubled for the Pacific atoll.
-Apparently, too, Tokyo also provides a number of backdrops for scenes which, in the original film, were film in a very different world which has largely disappeared - the urban and cultural aesthetic of 1960s Britain.
-A number of scenes set in the US were filmed at a disused diner in Wales
+Apparently, too, Tokyo also provided a number of backdrops for scenes which, in the original film, were film in a very different world which has largely disappeared - the urban and cultural aesthetic of 1960s Britain.
+A number of scenes set in the US were filmed at a disused diner in Wales.

 Casting